-However, in the United States pregnant women are scared away from Sushi.
-"Don't eat any raw fish, it can harm you.
-There are bacteria, there are parrasites."
-But none of these warnings is specific about which bacteria and which parasites are not safe in Sushi during pregnancy.
-And they often fail to mention that fish eaten in a Sushi restaurant in the US is usually flash frozen by the distributers before it gets to the restaurant.
-Any parasites or bacteria in the fish is usually killed during the process.
+However, in the United States pregnant women are scared away from sushi by being told that raw fish can contain harmful bacteria and parasites.
+These warnings, however, often fail to mention specific bacteria and parasites that fish for sushi may contain, nor do they mention that fish prepared at sushi restaurants in the United States is usually flash frozen by the distributers before it gets to the restaurant; any parasites or bacteria in the fish is usually killed during the process.

 There are certain fish which pregnant women should not eat because of increased mercury levels (raw or cooked).
 Fish that pregnant women should not eat because of mercury levels include:

 Tropical Fish Poisoning

 Tropical fish poisoning happens when a person eats fish (either cooked or raw) which contains certain toxins.
 The most common form of fish poisoning is Ciguatera poisoning which causes up to one million cases of fish poisoning a year.
 Ciguatera fish toxin is widely distributed throughout the Carribean and South Pacific.
 It is caused by eating fish raw or cooked which have ingested a microalga called Giambierdiscus toxicus.
 Persons poisoned with Ciguatera have nausea, vomiting, abdominal pain and other symptoms within 2-6 hours after eating the poisoned fish and there is no specific tretament.
 Other fish toxins include scombroid, tetrodotoxin, and saxitoxin which are among the rarest and most poisonest of them.

 Between the warnings about parasites in sushi as well as mercury and toxins in certain species of fish, pregnant women are being scared away from eating fish alltogether.
 This is potentially harmful since the fatty acids in fish are the ideal nourishment for a developing baby.